Qlik

+Qlik Data Integration (QDI) includes tools such as Qlik Replicate for data replication, Qlik Catalog for data organization, Qlik Compose for automation of data lakes and data warehouses, and Qlik Talend Cloud for maintenance of data integrity.
+Qlik's AI program enables AI-powered analytics, natural language capabilities, and visualizations.
+Qlik Answers generates answers to questions from unstructured data sources.
+It also includes AutoML for no-code development of predictive models and tools for low-latency data processing.

 History

-The company was founded in Lund, Sweden in 1993, by Bjorn Berg and Staffan Gestrelius.
+The company was founded in Lund, Sweden in 1993, by Björn Berg and Staffan Gestrelius.
 Its Swedish headquarters are still in Lund.
 The company's first product, QuikView (now called QlikView), was built to enable users to retrieve detailed data analysis from various systems.
-In 1993, Måns Hultman became CEO in 2000 and Lars Björk became CFO.
+Måns Hultman became CEO in 2000, and Lars Björk became CFO.

 The first version of the product came out in 1994, and a patent application was made in 1995.
 QUIK, in the original name of the product, stood for Quality, Understanding, Interaction, and Knowledge.